Virtio Network Device

 Description of Virtio Network Device

-For the Virtio network device, the type field in VirtIODevice is VirtioTNet, vqs_len is 2, indicating there are 2 Virtqueues, which are the Receive Queue and the Transmit Queue, respectively.
+For Virtio network devices, the type field in VirtIODevice is VirtioTNet, vqs_len is 2, indicating there are 2 Virtqueues, namely the Receive Queue and the Transmit Queue.
 The dev pointer points to the virtio_net_dev structure that describes specific information about the network device.
-In Virtio_net_dev, config is used to represent the MAC address and connection status of the network card, tapfd is the file descriptor of the Tap device corresponding to the device, rx_ready indicates whether the receive queue is available, and event is used for the receive packet thread to monitor the Tap device's readable events through epoll.
+In Virtio_net_dev, config is used to represent the MAC address and connection status of the network card, tapfd is the file descriptor for the Tap device corresponding to the device, rx_ready indicates whether the receive queue is available, and event is used for the receive packet thread to monitor the Tap device's readable events through epoll.

 typedef struct virtio_net_dev {